 Yes.
 We invoice in the company name and the training is EQAC-accredited, which makes reimbursement easier.
 Get in touch if you need a quote or additional information for your request.

 Start with the Fundamentals.
 That gives you the complete Behavioural Design framework: the Influence Framework, the JTBD method and all core tools.
-The Deep Dive CX builds on that with customer experience-specific applications.
+A Deep Dive builds on that with customer experience-specific applications.
 Without the Fundamentals, the Deep Dive lacks its foundation.

 The Fundamentals course is the broad foundational training: 2 days live (or 33 online lessons) in which you learn the complete Behavioural Design framework.
 After that, you can apply it to any CX challenge.
 A Deep Dive training lasts 1 day and goes deep on one specific topic, such as onboarding, retention or service design.
 If you do both, the Fundamentals course is always the first step.